Halep not one to indulge in runaway dreams

-LONDON (Reuters) - With only one other top-10 seed left in her half of the draw, Simona Halep could be forgiven for thinking that this might be the year when all roads at Wimbledon lead to the final.
+LONDON (Reuters) - With no other top-10 seed left in her half of the draw, Simona Halep could be forgiven for thinking that this might be the year when all roads at Wimbledon lead to the final.

 After all, she has already reached the season’s first two major finals, winning at Roland Garros and finishing runner-up to Caroline Wozniacki in Australia.